Hai4320/How-mobile-cross-platform-works/README.md

 ### Render UI

-- Flutter doesn’t use native UI components, instead it renders all components using Graphics Rendering (Skia/Impeller).
+- Flutter doesn’t use native UI components, instead, it renders all components using Graphics Rendering (Skia/Impeller).
-- Until now Flutter is using Skia - an open source rendering engine developed by Google.
+- Until now Flutter is using Skia - an open-source rendering engine developed by Google.
 - Skia is designed to support high-speed 2D graphics rendering on multiple platforms, including Android, iOS, macOS, Windows, Linux, and even web browsers, but some feature isn't alway optimized for Flutter => => Flutter need a new rendering engine that is Impeller.
 - Impeller is a rendering optimization introduced by the Flutter team.
 Impeller is aimed at improving rendering performance, particularly on mobile devices.
 - Graphics Rendering (Skia/Impeller) is part of Flutter Engine.
-- How it work?
+- How does it work?

       Widget -> Widget Tree -> RenderObject -> Paint(Canvas + Impeller) -> Impeller + GPU -> Display.